 - Works without external monitoring

-- Requires trust, relationship, shared values
+- Requires trust and shared values

 - Taps into individuals’ creativity to overcome obstacles and achieve goals